dongchirua/smartcrop-gm/README.md

 [![Build Status](https://travis-ci.org/jwagner/smartcrop-gm.svg?branch=master)](https://travis-ci.org/jwagner/smartcrop-gm)

-This is an adapter module for using [smartcrop.js](https://github.com/jwagner/smartcrop.js) with node.js using [gm](https://github.com/aheckmann/gm) for image decoding.
+This is an adapter module for using [smartcrop.js](https://github.com/jwagner/smartcrop.js) with node.js using [gm](https://github.com/aheckmann/gm) for image decoding and [bluebird](http://bluebirdjs.com/docs/api-reference.html) for Promise

 It requires image magick to be installed and available in `$PATH` to function.